Board Chair and Trustee, Leduc Electoral Subdivision 1

 Dan Svitich and his wife Kimberly are the proud parents of two children who attend St. Augustine School in Ponoka, where Kimberly also works as a Student Services Facilitator for junior and senior high students.
 Dan brings 13 years of experience working in various school divisions to his second term as trustee.
 The Svitich family attend St. Augustine Parish, where Kimberly and Dan teach children’s liturgy and a baptism course, and their children participate in Catholic Kids’ Club.
 An officer with the Ponoka Fire Department, Dan is proud to serve his community in this unique way, and he looks forward to sharing his passion for Catholic education and the enrichment it brings in the development of children.

-Chair and Trustee, Lacombe Electoral Subdivision 2
+Trustee, Lacombe Electoral Subdivision 2

 Donna Tugwood is a wife, mother of five, step mother of four and grandmother of 17.
 Donna attended Nova Scotia Teacher’s College, and Red Deer College where she received an Early Childhood Diploma with a Major in Speech.
 After moving to Lacombe, Donna worked with Alberta Health Services for 18 years as a Speech Language Pathology Assistant in Catholic, Public and Private schools, including at Father Lacombe Catholic School from 2012 to 2017.
 Donna has attended St. Stephens Parish since 1994, serving on Parish Council for six year, three years as Chair and is an active member with the Catholic Women’s League.
 She continues to serve at the Parish at Mass as a Eucharistic minister.
 Donna loves to travel, is an artist and an executive member for the Lacombe Art Guild.
 She is happy to be serving her first term on the STAR Catholic Board, and is passionate about keeping faith as the heart and soul of education.
 Donna wants to ensure students have the knowledge, skills and faith that will enable them to do well in life.